 (Mexican Morning Glory or Imperial Morning Glory "Trichter- lat.: Ipomoea tricolor, Ipomoea violacea, pharbitis rubrocaerulea)

-The Mexican Morning Glory is an annual twining vine that can growth up to 4 meters height.
-The one-day flowers fade rapidly especially in the sun, sometimes by lunchtime already hence the name "Morning Glory".
-This Morning Glory flowers pink and sky blue with a white center, the Latin name "tricolor" because of this tricolority.
-Some red varieties exist such as "Scarlett O`Hara" (Ipomoea nil - USA 1939) and "Turris".
-Pearly Gates is a white variety.
-Flowering time is from July to October, but in cold, wet there might be no flowering at all.
-Poisonous seeds!
+The Mexican morning glory is an annual twining vine that can grow up to 4 meters high.
+The one-day flowers open before dawn and then fade by the end of the day, especially in the sun... sometimes even by lunchtime... thus its name "morning glory."
+This morning glory flowers pink and sky-blue with a white center-- with the Latin name "tricolor" because of this tricolority.
+Some red varieties exist, like the "Scarlett O`Hara" (Ipomoea nil - USA 1939) and "Turris."
+"Pearly Gates" is a white variety.
+Flowering time is from July to October, but in cold, wet summers there might be no flowering at all.
+Seeds are poisonous!